Magnum force 4130 Chromoly Tubular K-Member Suspensions for Mopars

 How low will my Mopar sit?
 How do other items clear?

 Wheel offset.
 Our own 1970 Dodge Challenger will be our example here.
 Using our dropped spindles and 17" wheels we used an 8" wide wheel on the front of the car.
 Anything bigger may need some mods to the car, but could be made to work.
-The backspacing on this 8" wheel is 5-1/8" measured to the inner portion of the lip.
-With the car this low the end result was that the tire nearly touched the inner fenderwell and out fender lip simultaneously at full turn.
+The backspacing on this 8" wheel is 5-3/8" measured to the inner portion of the lip and is using a Wilwood six piston brake kit.
+Keep in mind that brake manufacturers have periodically changed their kits to alter the wheel mounting position slightly.
+At the time of this writing the wheel mounting surface to wheel mounting surface measurement on this suspension with a six piston, 13" Wilwood kit is "61.
+With the car this low the end result was that the tire nearly touched the inner fenderwell and outer fender lip simultaneously at full turn.
 The lower the car is, the tighter the clearance gets, since Mopars have a taper on the inner fenderwell and the critical diameter of the wheel increases as well.
 We all want big wheels on our cars so keep in mind things can get tight.
 No more 14" Polyglass GT's for our Mopars!

 Click here to